yukikongju/Miscellaneous-Projects/AUDL-RL/notes.md

 # Notes

+TODOs:
+- [X] verify if throw sequence are correct; do we ever reset in a winning state?
+- [ ] implement agent: qlearning, sarsa

 Guideline:
-- [ ] 0.
+- [X] 0.
 Define actions and state spaces
-- [ ] 1.
+- [X] 1.
 Define environment: SimpleFrisbeeEnv
 - [ ] 2.
 Define DQN
 - [ ] 3.
 Generate Heatmap from states space
 - [ ] 4.
 Fetch data for each AUDL team + generate heatmap for all frisbee teams